 That means guides, videos, and other assets to educate investors on investment concepts and specific offerings, like equity investing, asset allocation, and other products.

 In BlueConic, that refers to the number of contacts for whom they have at least one piece of identifying information they can then use to guide their marketing efforts to said contacts.

-Once an unknown visitor becomes a known lead, you can offer individualized messaging to them through various channels and touchpoints across the customer lifecycle.
+Once an unknown visitor becomes a known lead, you can deliver individualized messaging to them through various channels and touchpoints across the customer lifecycle.

 For example, once an unknown user (say, a registered investment advisor) fills out a form and becomes a known prospect, you can tailor emails specific just to them.

 A customer data platform like BlueConic enables growth teams, including marketers, to execute, analyze, and optimize said activities and approaches to continually improve their campaigns and real-time offers and, ultimately, generate more clients.

 Use case #3: Build real-time client and prospect segments for key audiences that can be activated across channels.

 You can also get even more granular and hyper-specific with a CDP like BlueConic by building sub-segments based on those contacts’ interests and behavioral data.

 The more you’re able to narrow down your “best” leads into high-intent, high-value buckets through behavioral segmentation, the more capably you can engage them.

 With segments for each client category, you can develop a wide array of personalized ads, emails, on-site messaging, and other promotional activities tailored for each one.